-For the ward map for individual boroughs see list below.
+And ward maps for individual boroughs see list below.

-Copyright notice: If you publish these maps, a copyright notice must be included within the report saying: "Contains Ordnance Survey data © Crown copyright and database rights 2011."
+Copyright notice: If you publish these maps, a copyright notice must be included within the report saying: "Contains Ordnance Survey data © Crown copyright and database rights."

 Ward mapping tools for each borough have also been created.
 Select the borough you require from the list below:

 Full instructions are contained within the spreadsheet.
-If you have any questions about these tools please contact Gareth Piggott.
+If you have any questions about these tools please contact the London Datastore.

 The tool works in any version of Excel.
 But the user MUST ENABLE MACROS, for the features to work.
 There a some restrictions on functionality in the ward maps in Excel 2003 and earlier - full instructions are included in the spreadsheet.